Works and Network Utilities

 A summary of our situation

-The total quantity of water being consumed in Matamata-Piako District has steadily increased since 2010/11, to a peak in 2013/14, after having fluctuated in the four years prior.
+The total quantity of water being consumed in Matamata-Piako District has remained largely unchanged since 2013/14, when it peaked, after having fluctuated in the six years prior.

-Due to generally mild summers and frequent rain there were no major water shortages in the district to 2006 as restrictions are implemented as required, depending on weather conditions.
 In 2007/08 and 2008/09, due to extremely dry weather, sprinkler bans were instigated for approximately one month over summer during both years.
 In 2009/10 water restrictions were not required as a result of responsible water use during the dry summer months.
-In 2010/11 restrictions lasted for three weeks and there were no restrictions in 2011/12.
+In 2010/11 restrictions lasted for three weeks but there were no restrictions in 2011/12.
 In the three years 2012/13 to 2014/15 there were again water restrictions resulting from drought conditions.
 The restrictions related to either dwindling raw water sources or short term peak demands during the height of summer.
 Although a ‘conserve’ water reminder was issued in 2015/16, there were water restrictions for 2016/17.
 Between the 31 January and the 16 April 2019, there were 75 days of water restriction.

 An upgrade to the Matamata water treatment plant took place in 2008/09 and further plant and water capacity upgrades were completed throughout the entire district in the 2011/12 years.